palantir/conjure/docs/spec/wire.md

 ### 3.1.
 Status codes
 Conjure servers must respond to successful requests with HTTP status [`200 OK`](https://tools.ietf.org/html/rfc2616#section-10.2.1) unless:

+  - the endpoint does not return a value: servers must send [`204 No Content`](https://tools.ietf.org/html/rfc2616#section-10.2.5).
   - the de-aliased return type is `optional<T>` and the value is not present: servers must send [`204 No Content`](https://tools.ietf.org/html/rfc2616#section-10.2.5).
   - the de-aliased return type is a `map`, `list` or `set`: it is recommended to send `204` but servers may send `200` if the HTTP body is `[]` or `{}`.